- About SWE

 This service page is curated by the ESC Space Radiation.
 For further information, please contact SSCC Help-desk.

-Radiation environment at aviation altitudes is shaped mainly by Galactic Cosmic Radiation (GCR) that comes from outside of our solar system, is modulated by solar wind, and interacts with Earth's magnetosphere and atmosphere.
+The radiation environment at aviation altitudes is shaped mainly by Galactic Cosmic Radiation (GCR) that comes from outside of our solar system, is modulated by solar wind, and interacts with Earth's magnetosphere and atmosphere.
 As an effect, radiation exposure at aviation altitudes is slightly higher than that at ground level.
 Additionally, some solar events may lead to additional enhancements of radiation exposure not only in atmosphere but also even on the ground – so-called Ground Level Enhancements (GLEs).
 The elevated radiation at flight altitudes during a GLE, although temporal, can be notable especially for high latitude flights.

 The user who is interested in the increased radiation levels during flights can use the Aviation Dosimetry (AVIDOS) tools, accessible from the Tools tab.
 AVIDOS is an informational and educational online software for the assessment of cosmic radiation exposure at flight altitudes during quiet and extraordinary solar conditions.
 It estimates route doses for flights between any two locations and calculates now-cast exposure during solar storms.
 It also provides a comparison of assessed exposure with natural background radiation on Earth.
 AVIDOS has four modes: "public", "aircrew", "waypoint" and "science".
 Public mode is designed for a user that demands quick assessment of cosmic radiation exposure for a selected flight without considering all technicalities.
 For calculations in public mode one needs to enter only date and time of the flight, departure and destination.
-In aircrew mode user can easily appreciate influence of flight route, altitude, duration and even flight date on the assessed radiation exposure by having the possibility to change all those parameters.
+In aircrew mode, the user can easily appreciate influence of flight route, altitude, duration and even flight date on the assessed radiation exposure by having the possibility to change all those parameters.
 Waypoints mode allows for dose assessment of a waypoint-by-waypoint designed flight including a complete set of parameters for each waypoint.
 Waypoints can be uploaded as batch file including: flight and waypoint identifications, altitude, date and time, and geographical latitude and longitude.
 Results can be downloaded for personal use.
 With science mode, researchers and experts can analyse dose dependency for different solar proton spectra or investigate different flight routes for the same extraordinary solar condition.
 Science mode offers: several implemented solar proton spectra, several implemented representative flights, all aspects of the spectra and flights are editable, results are displayed in terms of effective dose, and ambient dose equivalent and can be downloaded for personal use.

-To protect aircrew's health, European legislation and various aviation authorities impose requirements concerning assessment and limitation of radiation exposure, as well as provision of information on cosmic radiation (see Auxiliary Info).
+To protect aircrews' health, European legislation and various aviation authorities impose requirements concerning assessment and limitation of radiation exposure, as well as provision of information on cosmic radiation (see Auxiliary Info).

 Space weather also affects airborne technical infrastructure especially for high latitude flights.
 Solar phenomena emit electromagnetic radiation and energetic particles that can ionise lower layers of the ionosphere (so-called Polar Cap Absorption - PCA).
 Disturbed ionospheric conditions influence very high frequency (VHF) signals of Global Navigation Satellite System (GNSS) often used for aircraft navigation and high frequency (HF) radio communication.
 Due to effects like attenuation, phase shifts, unexpected reflections, interferences and scintillations it may come to a disruption and even loss of navigation and communication signals (Radio Blackouts).
 Furthermore, aviation electronics and systems are exposed to atmospheric neutrons and protons created by cosmic rays interacting with atmospheric nuclei.
 This may lead to so-called Single Event Effects (SEE), mostly to a Single Event Upset (SEU) – non-destructive, soft error in electronics.